 Also, I have found nail shape makes a difference.
 I have naturally square nails but if I don’t round the edges off slightly, I find the polish chips quicker- this may be because it is harder to cap these edges or it may be that they are more likely to catch off things during daily activities but I definitely saw a big difference when I filed the square edges down.

-And remember, improper removal of the shellac is the most common issue with Natural Nail condition- never scrape with a metal cuticle pusher, damp nails are more susceptible to damage -always be as gentle as possible & re-soak to remove stubborn leftovers, a wooden cuticle stick is the best item to use as it will remove the shellac polish where it’s loosened up but won’t scrape the nail itself.
+And remember, improper removal of the polish is the most common issue with Natural Nail condition- never scrape with a metal cuticle pusher, damp nails are more susceptible to damage -always be as gentle as possible & re-soak to remove stubborn leftovers, a wooden cuticle stick is the best item to use as it will remove the gel polish where it’s loosened up but won’t scrape the nail itself.